NCPP/ocgis/doc/operations.rst

 This is the only required parameter.
 All elements of ``dataset`` will be processed.

 A ``dataset`` is the target file(s) or object(s) containing data to process.
 A ``dataset`` may be:
- 1. A file on the local machine or network location accessible by the software (use :class:`~ocgis.RequestDataset` or :class:`~ocgis.RequestDatasetCollection`).
+ 1. A file on the local machine or network location accessible by the software (use :class:`~ocgis.RequestDataset`).
- 2. A URL to an unsecured OpenDAP dataset (use :class:`~ocgis.RequestDataset` or :class:`~ocgis.RequestDatasetCollection`).
+ 2. A URL to an unsecured OpenDAP dataset (use :class:`~ocgis.RequestDataset`).
- 3. An OpenClimateGIS field object (use :class:`~Field` or :class:`~ocgis.RequestDatasetCollection`).
+ 3. An OpenClimateGIS field object (use :class:`~ocgis.Field`).
 If a :class:`~ocgis.Field` object is used, be aware operations may modify the object inplace.

 >>> # A keyword argument dictionary can be used in place of an actual request object.
 >>> dataset = {'uri': '/path/to/my/data.nc'}